fmasclef/lambda-boilerplate/README.md

 In the case above, the function `handler()` of file `dist/demo.js` will be available as **the** lambda function you're actually working on.

+A handy convenience npm script is available so you don't have to remember the whole command.
+Use `FUNCTION=<your_function_name> npm run indocker` and you're done.
+A container will start, serving your lambda function.

 Invoke your function with any event:

 ```
 curl -X POST "http://localhost:9000/2015-03-31/functions/function/invocations" -d @events/demo.json
 ```

+:warning: Remember that your container works just like lambda on AWS.
+It only serve the latest version of the code you _uploaded_ to it.
+In our case, it will only serve the js code that was on your `build/` folder when you started it.
+The only way to refresh is stopping then starting again a container.

 ## Build & ship